-3. Ensure the tapped holes, on the base, are free from obstruction.
+3. Ensure the tapped holes, on the base, is free from obstruction.
 Use a sharp screwdriver to remove any fire cement.

 1. Fit the Flue Collar using the 4-M6 set screws and washers supplied.

-If the Top Flue position is required remove the fitted Flue Cover and refit on the rear opening.
+If the Top Flue position is required remove the Tertiary Air Baffle Plate and the fitted blanking plate and refit blanking plate on the rear opening.

-2. To fit the Baffle:
+2. To remove and fit the Tertiary Air Baffle: